revbayes/revbayes.github.io/tutorials/morph_ase/index.md

 >Create another subdirectory called **scripts**.
 {:.instruction}

-In this tutorial, you will work primarily in your text editor and create a set of modular files that can be easily managed and interchanged.
+In this tutorial, you will work primarily in your text editor and create a script file that can be easily managed and modified.
 Examples of all the commands used to perform each analysis are also provided at the top of this page under **Scripts** but try to write the complete scripts yourself from the beginning to ensure you understand all the steps involved and the differences between setting up each analysis.

 ### Exercises